+With the support of community partners, donors and volunteers, Habitat LA constructs new or renovates existing homes alongside Habitat Partner Homebuyers.
 Our homeownership program is designed to assist low income; first-time homebuyers achieve their dream of homeownership.
 Habitat homes are sold to partner homebuyers at no profit and financed with affordable loans.
-Interested applicants must submit an application meet program eligibility requirements.
-With the support of community partners, donors and volunteers, Habitat LA constructs new or renovates existing homes alongside Habitat Partner Homebuyers.
 In addition to a down payment and monthly mortgage payments, homeowners invest Sweat Equity hours building their future Habitat home and the homes of other Habitat Homebuyers.
-Habitat homes are sold to Partner Homebuyers at no profit and financed with affordable loans.
+Interested applicants must submit an application and meet program eligibility requirements.

 - Homebuyers must be able to demonstrate they can afford a zero-percent interest or zero-percent interest equivalent mortgage loan and a small down payment

 - Homebuyers must fall within program income guidelines.
 See below for current program income guidelines:

 2015 Income Eligibility Guidelines* Number of People in Household 1 2 3 4 5 6 7 8 Minimum Income Limit $17,450 $19,950 $22,450 $24,900 $28,410 $32,570 $36,730 $40,890 Maximum Income Limit $46,500 $53,150 $59,800 $66,400 $71,750 $77,050 $82,350 $87,650

 *Note income guidelines are subject to change per the Department of Housing and Development (HUD) and vary per development

 - Homebuyers must have good credit (no recent bankruptcies, collections, liens or judgments)

 - Homebuyers must be able to make a small down payment